arturo-lang/arturo/README.md

 ### Pre-built binaries

-Arturo comes with its own pre-built binaries (for practically, all OSes).
+Arturo comes with its own pre-built binaries - for, practically, all OSes - so, technically, it doesn't require any "installation".
 All you have to do is download one of them and run it - that's it!

 #### [⬇️ Download Arturo](https://arturo-lang.io/#download)